GTD the Trello way revisited

 - Etc.

-Each board get as many lists, add as many cards to any list .
-Card listed with high priority on the top.
+Each board gets as many lists as you want, and you can add as many cards to any list.
+Cards are listed with high priority at the top.

 Sample lists